 - Assumption of risk.
 This doctrine held that employees accepted the hazards of their work when they signed their contracts.
 To make matters worse, many industries had employees sign contracts that relinquished their right to sue for injuries.
 That’s why these unfair documents earned the grim moniker “death contracts.”

-In 1884, Bismarck championed Workers’ Accident Insurance, which laid the groundwork for today’s Workers’ Compensation Insurance.
+In 1884, Bismarck championed workers’ accident insurance, which laid the groundwork for workers’ compensation insurance in the United States.

 Eventually, Congress passed the Employers’ Liability Acts of 1906 and 1908, which made contributory negligence doctrines less restrictive.
 Between 1898 and 1909, New York, Maryland, Massachusetts, and Montana attempted and failed to pass workers’ compensation acts.

-Workers’ Compensation Insurance is a necessary safeguard for present-day workforces.
-The insurance and the laws that require employers to carry the coverage are designed to protect employees from risking their health, safety, and assets for their jobs.
+Workers’ compensation insurance is a necessary safeguard for the present-day workforce.
+This insurance and its legal requirements are designed to protect employees from risking their health, safety, and assets for their jobs.

-- Your employees are injured at work and need medical attention.
+- An employee is injured at work and in need of medical attention.

 - An occupational injury kills or disables an employee.

-- Your employee waives their benefits and decides to sue your business for negligence.
+- An employee waives benefits and decides to sue the employer for negligence.

-As you can see, the insurance protects your employees from the high cost of occupational injuries, but it benefits you, too.
-Most of these policies include Employer’s Liability Insurance, which covers the cost of your legal defense, settlements, or judgments when an employee sues you for their injury.
+Employers are protected from the high cost of occupational injuries and the employer benefits, too.
+Most workers' comp policies include employer’s liability insurance, which covers the cost of an employer's legal defense, settlements, or judgments when an employee sues over a work injury.